emmanuel-akpandara/emmanuel-akpandara/README.md

 # Hello, I'm Emmanuel👋

-I'm a data-driven computer science graduate with a passion for all things data, AI, and cloud technologies.
-My expertise lies in building scalable data pipelines, developing machine learning models, and optimizing cloud-based solutions to turn data into actionable insights.
+I'm a data-driven young computer science graduate with a passion for all things data, AI, and cloud technologies.
+My enthusiasm lies in building scalable data pipelines, developing machine learning models, and optimizing cloud-based solutions to turn data into actionable insights.

 ## Key Skills